-Young Person's / Vulnerable Adult's

-Name

-Staff Member Completing Risk

-Assessment

-Date

-Please provide a brief explanation of the young person's / vulnerable adult's previous engagement with Mahdlo.
-What health and safety hazards arise or could arise fro Are there any risk or vulnerability factors relating to the young person / vulnerable adult that should be considered?
-VIIII 1 What risks do they pose and to whom?
+Young Person's / Vulnerable Adult's Name Staff Member Completing Risk Assessment Date provide a brief explanation of the young s / vulnerable adult's previous engagement whole.
+Are there any risk or vulnerability factors relating to the young person / vulnerable adult that should be considered?
+What I health and safety hazards arise or could arise fro m the behaviour of th is YP / Vulnerable Adult?
+1 What risks do they pose and to whom?
 LEVEL OF RISK: High/Medium/Low 2 What has been done so far to remove or reduce the risks?
 REMAINING RISK: High/Medium/Low 3 What further action is required to reduce the risk further?
-LEVEL OF RISK ONCE ALL CONTROL MEASURES ARE IN PLACE (High/Medium/Low): 4 List any activities which canno t be safely managed, as far as it ispossible to foresee. ition, if any, needs to be shared with hat and who with)?
+LEVEL OF RISK ONCE ALL CONTROL MEASURES ARE IN PLACE (High/Medium/Low): 4 List any activities which cannot be safely managed, as far as it is possible to foresee.
+5 What informati the wider team (wha on, if any, needs to be shared with at and who with)?
 Any further comments: Review Date: